ansible-collections/overview/removal_from_ansible.rst

 Re-adding collection to Ansible
 -------------------------------

 There is no simplified process.
 Once the collection has been removed from Ansible Y.0.0, it needs to go through the full inclusion process to be re-added to the Ansible package.
-Exceptions are only possible if the Steering Committee votes on them, and it is in the discretion of the Steering Committee to deny a fast re-entry without going through the full review process.
+Exceptions are only possible if the Steering Committee votes on them.
+The Steering Committee can approve or deny a fast re-entry without going through the full review process.